 School psychologists are in the district to help parents, educators and the community to understand and to solve problems that children and adolescents face from time to time.

 The Public Information Office is responsible for providing clear, accurate and timely information about how Dayton Public Schools is working to meet our goals and achieve our vision.
-We accomplish this through a variety of strategic communication channels that help us illustrate our value to the community, our progress and challenges, and the achievements of students and staff.
+We accomplish this through a variety of strategic communication channels -- including the district website, social media networks and TV/radio stations -- that that help us illustrate our value to the community, our progress and challenges, and the achievements of students and staff.
 Our department is on call to assist schools and departments with everything from event planning and publicity to news conferences and crisis communication.